Master of Geoscience

 Presenting Academic Discourse

-This subject aims to develop the advanced language required for successful graduate study in English.
+This subject focuses on the advanced language required for successful graduate study in English.
 In this subject students will develop critical approaches to researching, reading and writing.
 They will also develop the ability to plan and present confidently on a research topic and to write a literature review fluently and accurately.
 Particular attention is paid to grammatical and stylistic aspects of written and spoken academic discourse.
 Students write and present on a research topic that is relevant to their field of study.
-This subject is divided into engineering and general streams.

 - Science in Schools12.5